 What Is Being Done to Fix This?

 Fact #16.
-There is a possible solution for the Yellowstone Zone of Death: to make the Idaho part of Yellowstone be included in the district of Idaho and the Montana part of it in Montana.
+There is a possible solution to make the Idaho part of Yellowstone be included in the district of Idaho legislature and the Montana part of it in Montana.
 Professor Kalt of Michigan State University attempted to get this action taken by Congress, to no avail.